fake-useragent/fake-useragent/README.md

 ---

-If you want to return more recent useragent strings, you can play with the `min_version` argument (default is: `0.0`, meaning all useragents will match).
+If you want to return more recent user-agent strings, you can play with the `min_version` argument (default is: `0.0`, meaning all user agents will match).
-In this example you get only useragents that have a minimum version of 120.0:
+In this example you get only user agents that have a minimum version of 120.0:

 ```py
 from fake_useragent import UserAgent